Home > All Recipes > Small Cakes for Two > Small 6-Inch Chocolate Cake

 1/4 cup medium brew coffee, very hot

-• Pour the batter into the prepared cake pan and bake for 26 to 30 minutes, or until the cake is springy to the touch and a toothpick inserted in the middle comes out clean.
+• Pour the batter into the prepared cake pan and bake for 26 to 30 minutes, or until the cake is springy to the touch and a toothpick inserted in the middle comes out mostly clean.

 • Cool the cake in the pan set on a wire cooling rack for 10 minutes, then invert onto the rack to cool completely.
 Make the vanilla buttercream frosting while the cake cools.